Best SSH Client for Mac 2026: What Actually Works

 6. Use different keys for different servers.
 One key for everything means one compromise breaks everything.
 Yes, it's more to manage.
 That's the trade-off.

 The security choice isn't about being paranoid.
-It's about being able to answer hard questions from clients, auditors, and your own team — without guessing.
+It's about being able to answer hard questions from clients, auditors, and your own team - without guessing.
+For the complete key lifecycle - generation, passphrases, rotation, and revocation - the SSH key management best practices guide goes deeper on every rule above.

 Real Use Cases (Where Tools Succeed or Fail)